jjharwi/Box-API/README.md

 box_ls
 	Lists files in the Box folder.

-box_mkdir
-	Creates a new folder in the Box folder.

 box_rm
 	Deletes a file in Box.

 box_up
 	Creates a file in Box.
 If the file exists, uploads a new version.

+box_mkdir
+	Creates a new folder in the Box folder.

+box_folder_up
+	Uploads the contents of a local folder to the current Box folder.

+box_folder_rm
+	Deletes an existing Box folder.

+box_folder_info
+	Retrieves information about a named folder.

 Box_Setup.py
 	Retrieves the initial access and refresh tokens after you authorize the application via RSA.